B4PzwL3YVGa6/sparrowdo/README.md

 Remote hosts are configured by running sparrow client on them and executing sparrow tasks.

-A Sparrow CPAN module should be installed on remote hosts:
+A Sparrow CPAN module, version >= 0.1.8 should be installed on remote hosts:

     $ cpanm Sparrow

-A minimal none perl dependencies also should be satisfied - `curl`, so sparrow could manage it's index files and upload plugins.
+A minimal none Perl dependencies also should be satisfied - `curl`, so sparrow could manage it's index files and upload plugins.
 Eventually I will replace it by proper Perl module to reduce none Perl dependencies, but for now it's not a big deal: